gravitystorm/openstreetmap-carto/scripts/taginfo-project/README.md

 Now We can generate only a minimal info - about the used 'keys' ( see more  https://github.com/gravitystorm/openstreetmap-carto/issues/961 )

 ### WHEN to run?
-*  when the `../openstreetmap-carto.style` or `../project.mml` change  , this is the 2 input files for detecting osm keys
+*  when the `../,,/openstreetmap-carto.style` or `../../project.mml` change  , this is the 2 input files for detecting osm keys

 ### HOW to run:
 *  from this directory:  `python3  ./generate-taginfo-project-file.py`

 ### RESULT:
-*  the new:  `taginfo-openstreetmap-carto.json`   ( and some debug info in the screen! )
+*  the new:  `../../taginfo-openstreetmap-carto.json`

 ### Known limitations
-* Only a small subset of [hstore operators](https://www.postgresql.org/docs/10/static/hstore.html#HSTORE-OP-TABLE) is parsed from the  `../project.mml`
+* Only a small subset of [hstore operators](https://www.postgresql.org/docs/10/static/hstore.html#HSTORE-OP-TABLE) is parsed from the  `../../project.mml`
 * Be carefull with the SQL comments or use as a simple hack:  ` /* tags->'wetland' */ `
 * This code tested only on Ubuntu Linux
 * Check the result!